wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/tools/waves-ide.md

 Switch to the **Console** tab at the bottom of the window.
 Type a command and press Enter.

-The console provides built-in functions for Waves blockchain: signing and sending transactions, reading blockchain data, working with account keys and others.
+The console provides built-in functions for interaction with the Waves blockchain: signing and sending transactions, reading blockchain data, working with account keys and others.
 See the list of functions of [js-test-env](https://wavesplatform.github.io/js-test-env/globals.html).

 ## Running Tests